orchidsoftware/orchid.software/docs/en/docs/grouping.md

 ## Tabs

 Tabs group content and help with navigation.
-Useful when you want to switch between hiding and displaying a lot of content:
+Useful when you want to switch between hiding and displaying a some of content:

 ![Tabs](/img/layouts/tabs.png)